grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "It looks like the dockworkers have finished unloading."
 Hemi noticed that small groups of them had begun to clump up in various places around the platform, idly smoking.
 "Let's go find that dock boss and settle up."

 "You two go on," said Percy.
-"I'm going to check my cargo hold and make sure they didn't fuck any shit up when they were swinging that iron hook around down there."
+"I'm going to check my cargo hold and make sure they didn't fuckin' bash shit to pieces when they were swinging that iron hook around down there."

 [//]: # (----- invisible character break)